-The mere existence of a statute, even one that is useful in "criminal, tax, and regulatory investigations," Miller, 425 U.S. at 442-43 (citations omitted), is not, without persuasive normative argument, enough to vitiate one's "legitimate expectation of privacy"-not to mention a property interest protected by the Fourth Amendment.
-Especially considering the normative arguments against the third-party doctrine that have been raised since the 1970s, including those presented by the instant case, reconsideration of this Court's rulings in Smith and Miller is appropriate.
+The mere existence of a statute, even one that is useful in "criminal, tax, and regulatory investigations," Miller, 425 U.S. at 442-43 (citations omitted), does not extinguish a "legitimate expectation of privacy"-much less a property right protected by the Fourth Amendment.
+Especially considering arguments raised against the third-party doctrine since Smith and Miller, reconsideration of this Court's rulings in those cases is appropriate.